 The subject of the email should be: "Computer Skills Test-Surname-Name".

-It is important that you specify all the information requested, because you will need it to produce the certificate for credit.
+It is important that you specify all the required information, because you need it to produce the certificate to get the credits.

 The two levels are independent, and can be taken separately.